AngelOfSol/combo-depo/README.md

 ## run dev

+cargo test (this generates the typescript definitions for the rust types)

 cd ./app && npm run dev

 cd .. && cargo run

 ## run prod

+cargo test (this generates the typescript definitions for the rust types)

 cd ./app && npm run build